fpelosi/portfolio/_posts/2020-05-15-how-to-find-inefficiencies-in-your-small-business.md

 Manufacturing businesses often use a cost-benefit or input-output ratio to evaluate how efficiently people are working.
 Compare the total amount of time in labor hours to the amount of goods produced.
 You can do this on an individual or group basis depending on your size.

 To establish sales efficiency metrics, consider comparing the number of sales outreach efforts to the number of results (quotes created, invoices sent, orders confirmed).
 Customer service efficiency can be measured with surveys, average response time, and average resolution length.

-## Automate your efficiency data

-Great Lakes Analytics can help you identify the right KPIs and metrics to measure efficiency in your organization.
-We review your existing processes and the key information you need to operate, and then we build systems to capture, cleanse, and store that data for easy access.